 Now, I know what I’ll be doing for the next hour or so…

-Featured image: With a total capacity of 558 litres and three freezer drawers finished in stainless steel, Hotpoint’s appliance also has reversible doors so it can be positioned in any corner.
+Featured image: With a total capacity of 558 litres and three freezer drawers finished in stainless steel, Hotpoint’s appliance also has reversible doors so you can place it in any corner.
 Two half-width Fresh Zone+ drawers and one full width Fresh Zone 0°C drawer keep produce and meat at their best.
 H84BE 72 XO3 UK freestanding fridge-freezer, £1099, Hotpoint.